NethServer/docs/developer-manual/en/development_process.rst

 An issue is a formal description of a known problem, or wished feature, inside a tracker.
 There are two types of issues:

+Bug
-* **Bug**: describe a defect on the software, it must lead to a resolution of the problem.
+  describes a defect of the software; it must lead to a resolution of the problem.
 For example, a process crashing under certain conditions.

+Enhancement
-* **Enhancement**: describe an improvement of current code or an entire new feature.
-For example, remove harmless warning of a running process or a new UI panel.
+  describe an improvement of the current code or an entire new feature.
+For example, remove harmless warning of a running process or designing a new UI panel.

-Bugs and enhancements will always produce a commit inside a one or more git repositories and one or more new RPM packages containing the new code.
+Bugs and enhancements will always produce some code changes inside a one or more git repositories.

-The developer must bundle his commits as one or more GitHub *pull requests*, reporting the issue reference.

-All released packages must contain the references to closed issues and/or pull requests.
+Each repository is associated to one or more RPM packages.
+Changes to the code produce new releases of RPM packages.

 Do I need to open a new issue?
 ------------------------------